kalineh/croppyboi-editor/README.md

 * Download the repository.
 * Open in Unity (version 2020.1.0f1 recommended).
-* Modify World.unity scene, or copy to new scene and edit.
+* Modify Bundles/CustomWorld.unity scene, or copy to new scene and edit.
 * Select 'Export / Export Window' to export the bundles.
 * Select 'Export / Deploy Window' to deploy to the game folder.
 * Choose the Game Folder (should be called StreamingAssets at location `Croppy\Croppy_Data\StreamingAssets`)